percona/pmm/docs/setting-up/server/network.md

     Depending on your architecture other ports may also need to be exposed.
     - For `pmm-agent`, the default listen port is 7777.
     - The default range for agents ports can be changed with the flag `--ports-min` and  `--ports-max`, or in the configuration file.

+## Network configuration for locked-down environments
+For computers in a locked-down corporate environment without direct access to the Internet, make sure to enable access to Percona Platform services following the instructions in the [Percona Platform documentation](https://docs.percona.com/percona-platform/network.html).